stepchowfun/gigamesh/README.md

 *Gigamesh* is a personal information manager.

+## Contributing

+For information about how to contribute to Gigamesh, see our [contributing guide](https://github.com/stepchowfun/gigamesh/blob/master/CONTRIBUTING.md).
+Please observe our [code of conduct](https://github.com/stepchowfun/gigamesh/blob/master/CODE_OF_CONDUCT.md).

 ## Licensing

 - Gigamesh is released under the MIT license, which can be found in [LICENSE.md](https://github.com/stepchowfun/gigamesh/blob/master/LICENSE.md).